A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Towards a roadmap for JWST's exploration of TRAPPIST-1-like systems

-Deriving a better understanding of a UCD's flares requires monitoring and characterizing its activity over a long period of time.
+Flares have a $\sim$30\% chance of significantly biasing the out-of-transit baseline of a standard 6-hr transit observation of TRAPPIST-1 (e.g., Figure 2.a.) as they occur at a rate of 3.6$\pm^{2.1}_{1.3}$ flare/day and last between thirty minutes and three hours\citep{Howard2023}.
+While extending baselines when performing transit observations is a good first-step mitigation strategy, it is key to derive a better understanding of a UCD's flares via the monitoring of its activity over a long period of time.
 Doing so will yield empirical calibrations between H$\alpha$, recombination lines, and the variable, wavelength-dependent continuum flux.
-Indeed, flares are detected in H$\alpha$ along with several other recombination lines of the Paschen and Brackett series (Figure~2).
-As TRAPPIST-1's dtectable flares occur every 5 to 10 hours, a full stellar rotation curve can yield a sufficient sample to inform these relationships.
-The frequencies of flares also support the need for extended baselines when performing transit observations.
-Indeed, the signatures of flares typically last between one and three hours, which is the typical duration of the pre- or post-transit observation.
-In other words, flares have a $\sim$30\% chance of significantly biasing the out-of-transit baseline of a standard 6-hr transit observation of TRAPPIST-1.
+Indeed, flares are detected in H$\alpha$ along with several other recombination lines of the Paschen and Brackett series (Figure~2.c.).
+A full stellar rotation curve ($\sim$80\,hr) will yield a sufficient sample ($N\geq10$) to inform these relationships.

-The flaring activity and likely associated coronal mass ejection of a UCD has important implications for the atmospheres of its planets \citep{Segura2010,Dong2017,Grayver2022}.
-Insights into their position/directionality, intensity, and frequency \citep{Ilin2021,Luger2021a,Luger2021b,Luger2022} will help update current atmospheric evolution models for UCD planets \citep{Bolmont2017,Bourrier2017b} and help answer crucial questions relative to the potential habitability of their planets (incl., abiogenesis zone\citep{Rimmer2018}).
-In particular, if the activity of a UCD emerges primarily from its poles and thus leaves their ecliptic untouched it has important implications for the sustainability and evolution of atmospheres and biospheres around its planets.